knowuh/2016-SWC/10/index.md

 - How do we use it?
 - Go over the [example](d3-test.html)
 - Do a D3 experiment from scratch in code-pen.

+### UPDATE: (Important!):
+In our in-class example, we added the circles width ('r') as s CSS property.
+This isn't supported on all browsers.
+Instead, its best to specify R in the SVG or using D3 sett